Cherreads

 'Who are "we"?'
 Ahrden asked.

-He could see the unnaturally wide and sinister grin which stretched across the pale face of the Arcane Agent.
-He knew, he had Ahrden in his pocket, and he knew that their ranks would greatly benefit with him.
+He could see the unnaturally wide, sinister grin stretching across the pale face of the Arcane Agent.
+He knew he had Ahrden in his pocket, and he knew their ranks would greatly benefit from him.

 'What's wrong with its current state?'

 The question made the smile disappear faster than an outright attack would have.
-The Arcane Agent stepped back; his voice got even rougher.
+The Arcane Agent stepped back; his voice grew even rougher.

 'Arcane.
 Arcane is what is wrong with this place.
-Arcane lays dormant in all living things and in many unanimated things as well.
+Arcane lies dormant in all living things and in many unanimated things as well.
 It is wasted.
 Arcane is meant to be used.
-We are here to harness it, to take it from the ones who cannot use it.
+We are here to harness it—to take it from the ones who cannot use it.
 With it, we grow ever more powerful, and we can use this power to create a new and better world where no arcane is wasted.'

 'A dead world.
 Where only you live.'